CTEC3905/lectures/lecture-07.md

 **libraries**

 do NOT use JQuery.
 For others, there are limited marks to **gain or lose** for using libraries - it carries a risk unless done right.
-The code needs to be integrated properly, example: **adjust code tutorials or examples to use arrow functions and let/const**, to be consistent with the standard expected from the rest of the JS - **inconsistent code style is bad**.
+The code needs to be integrated properly, example: **adjust code tutorials or examples to use consistent functions, let/const…**, and to match the standard expected from the rest of the JS - **inconsistent code is bad**.

-Sometimes people **copy code in or use a library** from the web and make it look like it’s doing something, but halfway through marking it's obvious that it doesn’t do anything as its been used without understanding.
+Sometimes people **copy code in or use a library** from the web and make it look like it’s doing something, but halfway through marking it's obvious that it **doesn’t do anything** as its been used **without understanding**.

 ---